Reference product: pulpwood, hardwood, measured as solid wood under bark [m3]

 Location: RoW - Rest-of-World

-This dataset covers the production and harvesting of 1 m3 of stemwood, oak, solid, under bark, plus the relative share of enery wood from slash from sustainable forest management as the prevailing management practices in Germany.
+This dataset covers the production and harvesting of 1 m3 of stemwood, birch, solid, under bark, plus the relative share of enery wood from slash from sustainable forest management as the prevailing management practices in Sweden.

-For Germany forestry processes for the 4 main tree species are modelled:
+For Sweden forestry processes for the 3 main tree species are modelled:• hardwood: birch

 • softwood: spruce